Coffee-IT-Development/Pincode-iOS-Component/README.md

 ## Overview

-The CITPincode package provides a customisable pincode view.
+The [Coffee IT](https://coffeeit.nl/) Pincode package provides a customisable pincode view.
 It comes with an optional resend code button with a built-in cooldown and an optional divider to be placed anywhere between the cells.
 <br>
 Mirror only.
 Official repository is private.